AI in Cars: 20 Examples of Automotive AI

 Artificial intelligence and self-driving cars are often complementary topics in technology.
 Though AI is being implemented at rapid speed in a variety of sectors, the way it’s being used in the automotive industry is a hot topic.

-Artificial Intelligence in the Automotive Industry
+How Artificial Intelligence Is Used in the Automotive Industry

 Car manufacturers use artificial intelligence in just about every facet of the car-making process.
 Examples of AI in the automotive industry include industrial robots constructing a vehicle and autonomous cars navigating traffic with machine learning and vision.